Download general terms and conditions in pdf format

 5. Digital content: data produced and supplied in digital form;

-6. Duration agreement: an agreement aimed at the regular supply of goods, services and/or digital content for a certain period;
+6. Continuous contract: a contract aimed at the regular supply of goods, services and/or digital content for a certain period;

-7. Durable data carrier: any tool - including email - that enables the consumer or entrepreneur to store information addressed personally to him in a way that allows future consultation or use for a period aligned with the purpose for which the information is intended, and that allows unchanged reproduction of the stored information;
+7. Durable data carrier: any means - including e-mail - that enables the consumer or entrepreneur to store information addressed personally to him in a way that allows future consultation or use for a period aligned with the purpose for which the information is intended, and that allows unchanged reproduction of the stored information;

-8. Right of withdrawal: the consumer's option to withdraw from the distance contract within the reflection period;
+8. Right of withdrawal: the possibility for the consumer to withdraw from the distance contract within the reflection period;

-10. Distance contract: a contract concluded between the entrepreneur and the consumer within the framework of an organized system for distance selling of products, digital content and/or services, whereby up to and including the conclusion of the contract, one or more techniques for distance communication are used exclusively or jointly;
+9. Distance contract: a contract concluded between the entrepreneur and the consumer within the framework of an organized system for the distance sale of products, digital content and/or services, whereby up to and including the conclusion of the contract exclusively or partly one or more techniques for distance communication are used;

-11. Model withdrawal form: the European model withdrawal form included in Annex I of these terms and conditions.
+10. Model withdrawal form: the European model withdrawal form included in Annex I of these terms.
 Annex I does not need to be provided if the consumer has no right of withdrawal regarding his order;

-12. Technique for distance communication: means that can be used to conclude a contract without the consumer and entrepreneur having to be present in the same space at the same time.
+11. Technique for distance communication: means that can be used to conclude an agreement, without the consumer and entrepreneur having to be present in the same room at the same time.

 Article 2 - Identity of the entrepreneur